FSEVAL: Feature Selection Evaluation Toolbox and Dashboard: Introduction

 The evaluation of feature selection is most often conducted by a downstream task.
 In supervised learning, it is often measured using classification accuracy (ACC) and Area Under the Curve (AUC), reflecting the model's predictive power using the selected subset.
 For unsupervised scenarios, algorithms are often evaluated using $k$-Means clustering \citep{lloyd1982}, using metrics such as Clustering Accuracy (CLSACC) and Normalized Mutual Information (NMI), which assess the alignment between the discovered clusters and the underlying data structure \citep{rajabinasab2024fsdem, mostert2021feature}.
 Recent advancements have introduced more comprehensive frameworks to address the limitations of these standard metrics.
 The Feature Selection Dynamic Evaluation Metric (FSDEM) offers a dynamic assessment by tracking performance across varying subset sizes \citep{rajabinasab2024fsdem}, while the Average Angle Difference (AAD) provides a model-independent evaluation based on the alignment of principal components between the original and reduced feature spaces \citep{rajabinasab2025metrics}.
 The Baseline Fitness Improvement (BFI) normalizes performance against the full feature set, ensuring that any gain is attributed to the selection quality rather than dataset simplicity \citep{mostert2021feature}.
 Furthermore, the stability of these selections is essential for ensuring robustness; foundational indices by \citet{kuncheva2007stability} and the more rigorous consistency measures by \citet{nogueira2017stability} quantify how sensitive the selection process is to data perturbations.
 And more importantly, the stability from an informational perspective is also offered by the FSDEM metric \citep{rajabinasab2024fsdem}.

 In this paper, we propose FSEVAL\footnote{Python source code provided at: https://github.com/mrajabinasab/FSEVAL}, a comprehensive toolbox for the extensive evaluation of feature selection algorithms.
 Programmed purely using Python, FSEVAL provides all the necessary tools to evaluate feature selection algorithms using supervised and unsupervised tasks and metrics, model-independent AAD metric \citep{rajabinasab2025metrics}, calculate FSDEM score \citep{rajabinasab2024fsdem}, and conducting comprehensive runtime analysis.
-FSEVAL comes with a visualization dashboard, which can easily load the evaluation output and offer visualizations for different metrics, runtime analysis, and additionally, valuable insights such as rank analysis and Critical Difference (CD) diagrams \citep{demsar2006statistical}.
+FSEVAL comes with a visualization dashboard, which can easily load the evaluation output and offer visualizations for different metrics, runtime analysis, and additionally, valuable insights such as rank analysis and Critical Difference (CD) diagrams based on both the standard rank statistics \citep{demsar2006statistical} and MARS~\citep{rajabinasab2026marsmagnitudeawarerankstatistics}.